AdobeDocs/experience-platform.en/help/sources/sources-sdk/api/create.md

 >[!IMPORTANT]
 >
->Sources SDK is in beta.
-The feature and documentation are subject to change.
+>Sources SDK is currently in beta and your organization may not have access to it yet.
+The functionality described in this documentation is subject to change.

 The following document provides steps on how to create a new source using Sources SDK.